archf/ansible-accounts/README.md

 # your account (i.e: deploy your ssh keys and sync your dotfiles)
 users_noadmin: no

+# Force expiration of new user's so they are prompted to change it on first
+# login.
+users_expire_passwords: no

 # Don't generate private ssh key in user accounts on every machine, consider
 # agent forwarding instead.
 Use this in group_vars to toggle ssh_key creation
 # in a group of hosts.
 users_generate_ssh_keys: no

 # SSH key rotation is disabled by default.
+Enabling this implicitly enables
+# users_generate_ssh_keys.
 users_rotate_ssh_keys: no

 # Exclusive ssh keys on remote accounts.
 This is fed to the authorized_key